INCLUSION AT NORBURY HALL

 How learners and parents or carers are kept informed

 NHPS promotes an ‘open door’ policy where parents and carers can call in to school before or after lessons to discuss matters related to the learner.
 For those learners identified with additional needs parents will have regular meetings throughout the half term with their child’s class teacher and /or our Inclusion Specialist – Julie Rice.
-Julie is office based for two days a week and is available to meet parents during class sessions for their convenience.
-Parents and Carers can also meet with any of our Phase Leaders, Sian Murphy at Early Years, Kerry Robinson KS1, Sara Turner, Lower KS2 and Hannah Garrett, Upper KS2.
-Senior Leadership including; Assistant Head teacher, Bridget Adnett, Becky Wood, our Deputy and Jacqui Ames, our Head are also available to meet for progress discussions and person centred reviews where necessary.
+Julie is office based and is available to meet parents during class sessions for their convenience.
+Parents and Carers can also meet with any of our Phase Leaders, Sian Murphy and Kerry Robinson for Early Years, Sara Turner at KS1, Sara Turner and Hannah Garrett at KS2.
+Senior Leadership including; Assistant Head Teacher, Bridget Adnett, Becky Wood, our Deputy and Jacqui Ames, our Head are also available to meet for progress discussions and person centred reviews where necessary.

 Learners will regularly review their personal targets (half termly) with their class teachers first, followed by relevant adults who are working with them in school.